yixqiao/term-shortcuts/README.md

 Fast and easily changeable shortcuts to run Linux shell commands

 ## Features
-This program allows you to set and manage shortcuts to run Linux shell commands.
+- Set and manage shortcuts to run Linux shell commands
-It emphasizes speed in running, setting, and removing shortcuts.
+- Speed in running, setting, and removing shortcuts
-It somewhat resembles aliases; the main advantages are that you can set and remove shortcuts in just a few keystrokes, and that you do not have to worry about name collisions with other commands.
+- Advantages over alias:
+  - Set and remove shortcuts quickly (no need to edit .bashrc)
+  - No name collisions
+- Save and use instantly in all terminal sessions

-## Quckstart
+## Quickstart
 1. Clone repository
 2. Enter the folder "install" and run `sudo ./install-sc`.
 3. Open a new terminal and type `s -h`.
 You should get some usage output.